 - Canola oil (or lard) for deep frying

-- Combine egg, sugar and salt and whisk to combine.
-Add remaining ingredients and beat till smooth.
+- Combine egg, sugar, and salt and whisk to combine.
+Add remaining ingredients and mix till smooth.

 Recipe courtesy of my mom.

 Do not overmix the batter.
 You do not want air bubbles.

 These freeze well.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 35Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 11mgSodium: 22mgCarbohydrates: 7gFiber: 0gSugar: 4gProtein: 1g

 Calories do not include the oil absorbed during the cooking process.

 My Mom’s Recipe for Rosettes